Rajakavitha1/testing_gitbook/production-environment/ingress-controller/istio.md

 * [ ] Install Seldon Enterprise Platform with Istio ingress controller

 1. Update the configurations in the `install-values.yaml` file that you created when installing Seldon Enterprise.
-Use your preferred text editor to create and save the file with the following content:

-    {% hint style="info" %} Ensure that you replace `<ip_address>` with the IP address that you made a note of when installing Istio ingress gatway. {% endhint %}
+Replace `<ip_address>` with the IP address that you made a note of when installing Istio ingress gatway and save the file with the following content:

     ```yaml
     image: